SEARCH

 Apple blossoms in early spring garden.

-Perennial Flowers That Bloom in Spring
+Garden Flowers in Early Spring

 White daffodils and primroses blooming in early spring.